keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 4.md

 	- needs her to perform patrols on the outskirts of town, is worried about a possible goblin attack from one of the smaller settlements that have been spotted recently.
 	- when she goes to pick up her 'Jack, Peter is there touching it up
 	- he looks over at her, "Just finished tunin' this ol' girl up.
 You owe me two bagels, thief."
-	- the AC of the 'Jack is increased by 2, and it gets 2d6 to damage + 60ft of range for 6 shots. it looks like it has some "armor" plates strapped to it, and a shield & handcannon.
+	- the AC of the 'Jack is increased by 2, it looks like it has some "armor" plates strapped to it, and a shield.

 - During Hearsay's patrol, she finds herself in a large muddy field, old farmland on a small abandoned cabin next to a cliff overlooking Kalivny
 	- Aiwin walks out from the door of the cabin, greeting her